Strong Duality for a Multiple-Good Monopolist

 We will also show that the conditions of Corollary~\ref{linearintegral} hold for each of the measures $\gamma^Z$, $\gamma^Y$, and $\gamma^W$ separately, namely $\int u^* d(\gamma^A_1 - \gamma^A_2) = \int_A u^* d \mu$ and $u^*(x) - u^*(y) = \Lone{x-y}$ hold $\gamma^A$-almost surely for $A$ = $Z$, $Y$, and $W$. \begin{itemize}[label={},leftmargin=0pt] \item {\bf Construction of $\gamma^Z$.} Since $\mu_+|_Z$ is a point-mass at $(4,4)$ and $\mu_-|_Z$ is distributed throughout a region which is coordinatewise greater than $(4,4)$, we notice that $\mu|_Z \preceq_{cvx} 0$.
 We therefore set $\gamma^Z$ to be the zero measure, and the relation $\gamma^Z_1 - \gamma^Z_2 = 0 \succeq_{cvx} \mu|_Z$, as well as the two necessary equalities from Corollary~\ref{linearintegral}, are trivially satisfied.

 \item {\bf Construction of $\gamma^W$.} We will construct $\gamma^W \in \Gamma(\mu_+|_W, \mu_-|_W)$ such that $x \geq y$ component-wise holds $\gamma^W(x,y)$ almost surely.
 Geometrically, we view this as ``transporting'' $\mu_+|_W$ into $\mu_-|_W$ by moving mass downwards and leftwards.
-Indeed, since both items are allocated with probability 1 in $W$, being able to transport both downwards and leftwards is in line with our interpretation of the second condition of Corollary~\ref{linearintegral}, as explained in Remark~\ref{geometricremark}.\footnote{To prove the existence of such a map, it is equivalent by Strassen's theorem to prove that $\mu_+|_W$ stochastically dominates $\mu_-|_W$ in the first order, but in this example we will directly define such a map.} We notice that $\mu_+|_W$ consists of mass distributed on the top and right edges of $W$, while $\mu_-|_W$ consists of mass on the interior and bottom of $W$.
-We first match the $\mu_+$ mass on $[8, 16] \times \{7\}$ with the $\mu_-$ mass on $[8,16] \times [\frac{14}{3},7]$ by moving mass downwards, then we match the $\mu_+$ mass on $\{16\} \times [4,{\frac{14}{3}}]$ with the $\mu_-$ mass on $[\frac{32}{3},16] \times (4, \frac{14}{3}]$ by moving mass to the left, and we finally match the $\mu_+$ mass on $\{16\} \times [\frac{14}{3},7]$ with the remaining negative mass arbitrarily.
-Noticing that $u^*(x) = \Lone{x} - 12$ for all $x \in W$, it is straightforward to verify the desired properties from Corollary~\ref{linearintegral}.
+Indeed, since both items are allocated with probability 1 in $W$, being able to transport both downwards and leftwards is in line with our interpretation of the second condition of Corollary~\ref{linearintegral}, as explained in Remark~\ref{geometricremark}.\footnote{To prove the existence of such a map, it is equivalent by Strassen's theorem to prove that $\mu_+|_W$ stochastically dominates $\mu_-|_W$ in the first order, but in this example we will directly define such a map.}